 This course is the second part of a two-course sequence.
 Here, we continue the objectives of the PGEOG 25000, and learn about our planet as a system of interacting components, including the atmosphere, the hydrosphere, the lithosphere, and the biosphere.
 This course, the second one in the sequence, has a greater focus on the biosphere than the first course.
-The course will consist of four sections: Earth Evolution, Ecology, Climate, and a special topic, the role of the Southern Ocean in the modern carbon cycle and climate.
+The course will consist of four sections: Earth Evolution, Ecology, Climate, and a special topic featuring recent research in a related area.

-The four main objectives of this course are:
+The five main objectives of this course are: